-The 12 bar was a small, independent music venue on Denmark Street (Tinpan Alley) that was forced to close in 2015 due to Crossrail.
-It was dark, dingy, hot, sweaty, pretty smelly and oh man, the toilets!
+The 12 Bar was a small, independent music venue on Denmark Street (Tinpan Alley) that was forced to close in 2015 due to Crossrail.
+It was dark, dingy, hot, sweaty and oh man, the toilets!
 Utterly, utterly, rank.
-The space was a really, really awkward shape, with a very obtrusive, but charming balcony.
+(Though TBF they were always fine at the start of the night!!)
+The space was a really, really awkward shape, with an obtrusive, but incredibly charming balcony.
 It was my favourite venue, and I imagine always will be.
-It was the first place my band/s played.
+It was the first place my bands played.
 It was where I watched all my friends bands.
 Where I could turn up alone, and without fail, be greeted by friendly faces.
-The ‘local’ for my hardcore-punk family in London and I’ll forever cherish the friends and memories I made there.
+It was the ‘local’ for my hardcore-punk family in London and I’ll forever cherish the friends and memories I made there.

 Also – I shall MASSIVELY miss the incredible London Hardcore Scene..
 But I won’t repeat myself as you can read about that HERE